 In light of these unfortunate facts, for a long time I set truth in fiction aside as something to be treated warily.
 The writers I admired were obviously referring to some other definition of truth that I had yet to discover.

 So here’s the Hemingway quote: “All you have to do is write one true sentence.
 Write the truest sentence that you know.”
-It seems straight forward enough, but still useless.
+Straight forward enough, but still useless.
 Go ahead, try it, write a true sentence.
 Oranges are orange.
 I love bacon.
 Doesn’t give you a riveting story, does it?
 So what’s the deal, Ernest?
 Why so vague?

 Here’s what I worked out.
 When he says one true sentence, what he means is think of a meaningful statement about life, something important to you, that you truly believe.
 Keep in mind that part of the uniqueness of your story will come from this – the fact that it’s the truth as you see it, not as you think others see it.